emarsden/pgmacs/doc/src/editing.md

 If your table has a primary key, you can edit the contents of the table.
 To modify a value, move the cursor to the relevant column value and type `RET`.
-This will prompt you for the new value, and update the row to the value you specified (it sends PostgreSQL an SQL command similar to `UPDATE table_name SET column_name to X WHERE pk_col1 = value1 AND pk_col2 = value2`, where `pk_col1` and `pk_col2` are the names of the columns that comprise the primary key constraint).
+This will prompt you for the new value, and immediately update the cell to the value you specified (it sends PostgreSQL an SQL command similar to `UPDATE table_name SET column_name to X WHERE pk_col1 = value1 AND pk_col2 = value2`, where `pk_col1` and `pk_col2` are the names of the columns that comprise the primary key constraint).
+Please note that there is no undo support for editing operations; you'll have to re-execute an update operation.

 Note that PGmacs tells you the column type when prompting for the new value.
 You must specify a value in the format accepted by PostgreSQL for that type (check the current value as displayed in the